manjeetsingh10/DataBackup/README.md

 # DataBackup
-A golang project which creates a back up of the given  folders and Sql databases .
+A Golang Command Line Application which creates a back up of the given folders and Sql databases .

 ## PROBLEM STATEMENT